abdullahpalaz/spam-detector/README.md

 Implementation details and comments are included both in the code and as markdown cells.

 You may find the instructions of this assignment in Assigment 2.pdf

+I removed the theoritical part of my work before uploading.